jsspen/listeners-friend/README.md

 ### Basics

-Regardless of the input option selected, this is how things operate:

 - User is authenticated with the Spotify API, either using the API credentials stored in the `.env` file or an existing token stored in the `.cache` file
 - The chosen data source is read and the necessary information is parsed into an array of tuples in the form `[(artist, album)]` which serves as the finalized input
 - A playlist name and description are either provided by the user (op.
 1), taken directly from the data source (op.
 2), or auto-generated (op.
 3)